Felipemendezrios/RatingShiftHappens/README.md

 ## Recursive model and segmentation procedure for an *unknown* number of segments

-This function enables the modeling of the rating curve and ensures its continual update at each segmentation for an *unkown* number of segments.
+This function enables the modeling of the rating curve and ensures its continual update at each segmentation for an **unknown** number of segments.
 This approach leads to a better fit for the model as it is consistently updated with data from the current period.

+### Rating curve using exponential regression

+An exponential regression model is employed to construct the rating curve using observed data point represented by stage and discharge information.
+This regression estimates the relationships between a dependent variable and one independent variables from a statistical perspective.

 ``` r
 # Apply recursive model and segmentation